 “Don’t say it, don’t say it, don’t say it,” Dom was muttering fiercely, eyes closed and fists clenched.

 “— Florence Weasley.”

 With a groan of defeat, Dom slammed her head onto the table, making all the silverware around us jump and rattle.
 This went either ignored or unnoticed by Aidan, who turned jovially to the table behind him and pointed to a small Hufflepuff sitting a few feet away.

 "Give me a beat, Tim!”
 Aidan said happily.

 Tim-the-Hufflepuff began to cup his hands over his mouth and make a series of undistinguishable noises that I guess was supposed to pass as beats.
 As the rest of the Great Hall stared on in astonishment, Aidan took out a piece of parchment from his pocket, cleared his throat...
 And then the rap/Unbearable Ear Torture began.

 I love you very easily

 Ev’ry word from me to you

 Even though it’s quite icy.”

-My brother has gone insane.
-First the gerbil, then the ice-rink, now he’s convinced he’s some sort of bona fide rapper.
-Which, judging by his terrible rhyming and grammar, he is most definitely not.
+My brother had gone insane.
+First the gerbil, then the Ice Rink, and now he'd convinced himself he was some sort of bonafide MC.
+Which, judging by the terrible rhyming and grammar I was listening to right now, he most definitely was not.